 On her bodybuilding journey:

-“I’d always, I guess been pretty fit, with started doing Billy Blank's Tae Bo videos at home–VHS of course–years and years ago.
+“I’d always been pretty fit.
+I started doing Billy Blank’s Tae Bo videos at home—VHS of course—years and years ago.
 I started dating a personal trainer about 4 or 5 years ago, and he taught me a lot about the gym, and how to lift weights kind of thing.
 Then after we broke up, I was like, ‘you know, I think it’ll feel pretty good to take it to the next level’, and see how I can do competing.
 Then I started Googling ‘vegan bodybuilding’, and you know, plant based bodybuilders, and there was some men like Robert Cheeke who’s, you know, the legend godfather of vegan bodybuilding.
 But there wasn’t a whole lot of information on females, and specifically, vegan bikini competitors.
 So, I was like, ‘huh, maybe I should see how I can do on my own here’, and I can be that person to provide some info for other girls who decide to pursue the same goal.”

 On the reactions she gets as a vegan athlete:

 “I think it all boils down to you can’t argue with results.
 And my first year of competing when I started putting myself out there before I’d ever even down a show, I was getting pretty mean comments on, you know, I’d post a before and after, and I’d have random strangers telling me I looked anorexic or a skeleton, and you know, ‘Go eat a steak!
 She needs to eat a steak!’.
 And then, as luck would have it, my very first show was an untested show.
 I was going against girls on fat burners and hormone blockers, and some on steroids, and Anavar, and all these different things, and I won first place as a vegan in my first ever show.
 After that, it’s amazing how I rarely hear people say anything negative and I’ve just been on a pretty winning streak ever since.”